-The changes proposed here for the tectonic interpretation of the Andes at 33.5°S latitude need to be confronted with our knowledge of structures in the eastern back-thrust margin.
-East of the Frontal Cordillera is the eastern foreland of the Andes, represented by the Cuyo Basin (Figs. 2b and 8a), which is a wide, relatively shallow Cenozoic basin, founded on the basement of the San Rafael block (Permian-Triassic Choiyoi Group over Cuyania terrane deformed during the Early Permian San Rafael orogenic phase [e.g., Llambías et al., 2003; Mpodozis and Ramos, 1989]).
+[50] The changes proposed here for the tectonic interpretation of the Andes at 33.5°S latitude need to be confronted with our knowledge of structures in the eastern back thrust margin.
+East of the Frontal Cordillera is the eastern foreland of the Andes, represented by the Cuyo Basin (Figures 2b and 8a), which is a wide, relatively shallow Cenozoic basin, founded on the basement of the San Rafael block (Permian-Triassic Choiyoi Group over Cuyania terrane deformed during the Early Permian San Rafael orogenic phase [e.g., Llambías et al., 2003; Mpodozis and Ramos, 1989]).
 The Cuyo Basin is very well studied because beneath the overlapping units of Andean synorogenic deposits it also contains some valuable Late Triassic oil-rich rocks which are interpreted to have been deposited in a Pre-Andean continental rift system (which alone is also called "Cuyo Basin" by petroleum geologists [e.g., Irigoyen et al., 2000]).
-The structures formed during that Triassic Pre-Andean extensional phase are described as being widespread over the Late Paleozoic Gondwanan margin of South America [e.g., Charrier et al., 2007 and references therein].
-Indeed, those structures are interpreted to have played a very significant role in the subsequent basin inversion processes during the Andean cycle [e.g., Ramos et al., 1996; Giambiagi et al., 2003; Charrier et al., 2002; Charrier et al., 2007].
-The Andean eastern foreland deposits in the Cuyo Basin have been dated with magnetostratigraphy calibrated with 40Ar-39Ar dates from interbedded tephra [Irigoven et al., 2000].
-According to these results, the deposition of the main synorogenic units, reaching a total thickness of ~2 km, has occurred since ~16 Ma, the Early Middle Miocene [Irigoyen et al., 2000].
+The structures formed during that Triassic Pre-Andean extensional phase are described as being widespread over the Late Paleozoic Gondwanan margin of South America [e.g., Charrier et al., 2007, and references therein].
+Indeed, those structures are interpreted to have played a very significant role in the subsequent basin inversion processes during the Andean cycle [e.g., Ramos et al., 1996b; Giambiagi et al., 2003; Charrier et al., 2002, 2007].
+The Andean eastern foreland deposits in the Cuyo Basin have been dated with magnetostratigraphy calibrated with 40Ar-39Ar dates from interbedded tephra [Irigoyen et al., 2000].
+According to these results, the deposition of the main synorogenic units, reaching a total thickness of ~2-4 km, has occurred since ~16 Ma, the early middle Miocene [Irigoyen et al., 2000].

-The structures represented in Fig. 8a under the synorogenic Cuyo Basin are inspired from published sections in the area [Ramos et al., 1996b; Brooks et al., 2003].
-Our section at latitude 33.5°S (Fig. 8a) cuts the hidden southward extension of the Precordillera structures, which attenuate rapidly southward [Ramos et al., 1996b].
+[51] The structures represented in Figure 8a under the synorogenic Cuyo Basin are inspired from published sections in the area [Ramos et al., 1996b; Brooks et al., 2003].
+Our section at latitude 33.5°S (Figure 8a) cuts the hidden southward extension of the Precordillera structures, which attenuate rapidly southward [Ramos et al., 1996b].
 Thus, according to Ramos et al. [1996b], at this latitude little finite shortening has occurred across the Cuyo Basin and the bulk of the shortening appears restricted to the Principal Cordillera (across the AFTB), as the Frontal Cordillera has been uplifted as a (single) rigid block.
 Admittedly, the finite shortening is generally poorly constrained in the eastern foothills of the Frontal Cordillera [Ramos et al., 2004].
-In our cross section (Fig. 8a), all the shortening across the Principal Cordillera is accounted for by the West Andean Thrust under the Frontal Cordillera.
-However, it seems improbable that the hidden back-thrust at the eastern flank of the Frontal Cordillera and the hidden, attenuated Precordillera structures at this latitude (southward extension of Chacheuta-La Pilona-Tupungato and Barrancas anticlines [e.g., Irigoven et al., 2000]), which possibly correspond to inversion of structures in the Cuyo Basin [Giambiagi et al., 2002], may represent an amount of finite shortening comparable with that in the Principal Cordillera.
-It is probably much less for two reasons: 1) The overall geometry and the relative shallowness of the synorogenic Cuyo Basin over its relatively flat rigid basement (Fig. 8a) precludes any significant foreland flexure at the east flank of the Frontal Cordillera.
-Thus, a large hidden back-thrust at this boundary appears unlikely.
-2) The top of the basement flooring the Cuyo Basin appears only mildly affected by the Andean deformation and the topography of the surface landscape is modest, so the actual finite shortening across the foreland east of the Frontal Cordillera must be relatively small.
+In our cross section (Figure 8a), all the shortening across the Principal Cordillera is accounted for by the West Andean Thrust under the Frontal Cordillera.
+However, it seems improbable that the hidden back thrust at the eastern flank of the Frontal Cordillera and the hidden, attenuated Precordillera structures at this latitude (southward extension of Chacheuta-La Pilona-Tupungato and Barrancas anticlines [e.g., Irigoyen et al., 2000]), which possibly correspond to inversion of structures in the Cuyo Basin [Giambiagi and Ramos, 2002], may represent an amount of finite shortening comparable with that in the Principal Cordillera.
+It is probably much less for two reasons.

+[52] 1.
+The overall geometry and the relative shallowness of the synorogenic Cuyo Basin over its relatively flat rigid basement (Figure 8a) preclude any significant foreland flexure at the east flank of the Frontal Cordillera.
+Thus, a large hidden back thrust at this boundary appears unlikely.

+[53] 2.
+The top of the basement flooring the Cuyo Basin appears only mildly affected by the Andean deformation,